- Families can still go out on rides if they follow hygiene precautions

 - Highlighting the importance of keeping two metres’ distance from others

-- Take tissues with you on the ride and dispose these when used in the nearest bin
+- Take tissues with you on the ride and dispose of these when used in the nearest bin

 - Wash their hands and cycle gloves when they return

 Provided everyone is well and not self-isolating because of cough or fever symptoms, riding as a family is also OK says Cycling UK as everyone is already living in close proximity.
-Unfortunately the traditional café stop on a bike ride is not advised, as the charity asks everyone to follow Government advice and avoid public venues.
+Unfortunately, the traditional café stop on a bike ride is not advised, as the charity asks everyone to follow Government advice and avoid public venues.